versia-pub/server/README.md

 Contributions are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

-## Planned Extra Features

-- Send notifications to moderators when a report is received
-- Email notifications on certain actions

 ## Federation

 The following extensions are currently supported or being worked on:
 - `org.lysand:custom_emojis`: Custom emojis
+- `org.lysand:polls`: Polls
+- `org.lysand:microblogging`: Microblogging

 ## API